 Action learning is a form of collaborative learning where a small group of learners (an ‘action learning set’) meet regularly to reflect on real work issues.
 Its basic philosophy is that the most effective learning takes place when individuals are faced with a real problem to solve.

 Distance learning involves the use of learning materials delivered electronically (traditionally this was done via the post).
 This makes it possible to provide large groups with consistent material, and access is flexible so that people can learn in their own time, if appropriate.
-Whilst initially, digital learning or other forms of distance learning may not appeal to everyone, their use has benefits of scale.
-One issue is that learner motivation can slip without contact with fellow learners and tutors, so tutor support (remote or face-to-face) is important.
+Embracing distance learning via digital methods has benefits of scale and reach.
+It's important to think about how learners are supported through distance learning.

 Effective distance learning engages learners in a forum or collaborative community in some way, perhaps via interactive classroom or webinars, as well as through materials provided for self-directed learning.